open-telemetry/opentelemetry-collector-contrib/receiver/awss3receiver/README.md

 ### Time format for `starttime` and `endtime`
 The `starttime` and `endtime` fields are used to specify the time range for which to retrieve data.
-The time format is either `YYYY-MM-DD HH:MM` or simply `YYYY-MM-DD`, in which case the time is assumed to be `00:00`.
+The time format is either RFC3339,`YYYY-MM-DD HH:MM` or simply `YYYY-MM-DD`, in which case the time is assumed to be `00:00`.

 ### Encodings
 By default, the receiver understands the following encodings: